Valuation Methods for Stocks

 1. Discounted cash flow model

-Cashflows can either be dividends expected to be distributed to shareholders (dividend discount models) or the net cash flows available after meeting working capital requirements and capital expenditures (free cash flows to equity models).
+Cashflows can be dividends expected to be distributed to shareholders (dividend discount models) or the net cash flows available after meeting working capital requirements and capital expenditures (free cash flows to equity models).

 Dividend Discount Model: